What Does Emotional Safety in a Relationship Really Mean?

 Why Emotional Safety Matters in Relationships

-When you feel that these things are protected, you feel secure.
-When they feel under threat, you feel insecure.
+When you feel those things are protected, you feel more secure.
+When they feel under threat, insecurity grows.

-One of the biggest factors that creates or destroys emotional security is the presence of an emotionally supportive environment.
+One of the biggest factors that creates or destroys emotional security is whether the relationship feels emotionally supportive.

 In an emotionally supportive relationship, partners consistently communicate messages like: